giacomo-gonzales/quantum-cryptography-simulator/README.md

 Educational simulator of the BB84 quantum cryptography protocol using Python.

-This project shows how Fotoncio and Bitberto can generate a shared key using random bases, while Evetron attempts to eavesdrop on the communication.
+This project demonstrates the core principles of quantum secure communication, showing how data can be exchanged and how eavesdropping attempts are detected.

 ---

 ## Characters

-- **Fotoncio**: sender of the bits
+- **Photonzo**: The quantum sender (the "photons" source).
-- **Bitberto**: receiver who measures the bits
+- **Bitbert**: The player (receiver) who measures the incoming quantum bits.
-- **Evetron**: eavesdropper trying to intercept the communication
+- **Evetron**: The eavesdropper trying to intercept the transmission.

 ---

-## What does it simulate?
+# 🧠 How it works

-The program simulates a simplified version of the BB84 protocol:
+The simulator implements a version of the Six-State Protocol (an extension of BB84):

-1. Fotoncio generates random bits
-2. Fotoncio chooses random bases: `Z` or `X`
-3. Bitberto also chooses random bases
-4. Evetron may attempt to eavesdrop
-5. Only the bits where Fotoncio and Bitberto used the same basis are kept
-6. These bits form a shared key
-7. If errors are detected, eavesdropping may have occurred
+1- Preparation: Photonzo sends bits using three random bases (X, Y, Z).

+2- Measurement: Bitbert chooses bases to measure the incoming bits.

+3- Eavesdropping: If active, Evetron intercepts and measures the bits.
+In this protocol, this causes even more disturbances, making eavesdropping easier to detect.

+4- Sifting: Bits are kept only if sender and receiver bases match.

+5- Security Check: Errors in matching bits suggest that an eavesdropper was present.

 ---

-## Why is this important?

-BB84 demonstrates a key idea of quantum cryptography:

-> If someone tries to measure quantum information, they may disturb it and be detected.

-This simulator does not use real photons, but helps to understand the logic behind the protocol.
+ℹ️ Protocol Note
+This simulator is based on the Six-State Protocol (1998).
+While it shares the fundamental logic of BB84, it uses three bases (X, Y, and Z) and six possible states.
+This approach increases the sensitivity for detecting eavesdropping compared to the original two-base BB84 protocol.

+Note: This is an educational implementation and may not perfectly replicate the full physical complexity of the Six-State protocol.

 ---